ai4he/ai4he.github.io/empowerment.md

 mutually_beneficial :
   -
-    title: "Well-being"
+    title: "Well-Being"
     content: "
-    We study how AI can intervene in our daily lives to promote wellness in different dimentions such as the mental, physical, economic, amd emotional well-being.
-    We focus in understanding how to measure and parametrize well-being measurements that algorithms can use to optimize their outcome.
+    We study how AI can intervene in our daily lives to promote wellness in different dimensions, such as mental, physical, economic, and emotional well-being.
+We focus on understanding how to measure and parametrize well-being measurements that algorithms can use to optimize their outcomes.
 Our group explores how machine learning models that learn from subjective factors can gradually improve their perceived performance.
      <br><br>
-    Our approach starts from applying quantified-self method where users are willing to understand how they are performing periodically.
-    Humans can assist algorithms to understand the meaning of the collected data and how these digital traces can be linked to a direct bennefit for them.
-    We develop technology to track these digital traces to train algorithms that can help individuals towards their goals.
+    Our approach starts with applying the quantified-self method, where users are willing to understand how they perform periodically.
+Humans can assist algorithms in understanding the meaning of the collected data and how these digital traces can be linked to a direct benefit for them.
+We develop technology to track these digital traces to train algorithms to help individuals achieve their goals.
       "
     image: "images/assets/empowerment_2.png"